IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 ![image for Isis CB bulk change interface](/media/bulkChangeInterface.png)

-There are several changes you can make to citations in bulk as seen in the `Action` selection box of the Bulk Change Interface.
+There are several changes you can make to citations in bulk as seen in the `Action` selection box of the **Bulk Change interface**.
 Most of these types of changes are advanced functionality for database administrators that you can ignore.
 The two that you will need to use regularly are
 * `Set Record Status`
 * `Set Record Tracking Status`